Nokia with your own maps

 Apart from the writing I do however hardly anything with the device: Bildbearbeitung with Gimp brought the device to crash, also bloggen works for me better, if I prescribe the texts with open office.
 Reason: On the small display, the use of my complicated WordPress-Backend is simply too frickelig.
 We would rather not talk about webdesign.

 For a mobile typewriter, which ultimately represents the laptop for me, but personally the price would be too high - although design, processing and battery life certainly represent additional pro-arguments.
-Since I would fall back then either on real notebooks with even a little larger 13 "display or a cheap netbook.
+Since then I would either fall back on real notebooks with even a little larger 13 "display or a cheap netbook.

 More knowledge - Podcast, PDF download, eCourse or personal advice